liferlisiqi/Bebavioral-Cloning/writeup.md

 nvidia.add(Cropping2D(cropping=((35, 13), (0, 0))))
 ```

 Based on the model of Nvidia, my model consists of a convolution neural network with 3x3 filter sizes and depths between 24 and 64.
 And the The model includes RELU layers to introduce nonlinearity.
+The Original filter of the first two layers are 5x5, which is not suitable for my model, so I change to 3x3.
 ```sh
 nvidia.add(Convolution2D(24, 3, 3, subsample=(2, 2), activation='relu'))
 nvidia.add(Convolution2D(36, 3, 3, subsample=(2, 2), activation='relu'))